 The Android Market hit a milestone over the holiday weekend - it now contains over 400,000 apps, putting it only 100,000 apps behind Apple's App Store in terms of sheer quantity.
 What's even more impressive, though, is that the Market is now the largest store in the world for free apps, with a whopping 68 percent of its collection available sans price tag.

 Sure, that is great for consumers, but there's no denying the dark side of free software: it generates less revenue than its paid counterpart.
+While 65% of the Android Market's revenue comes from apps using the freemium model, the App Store generates four times the income of the Android Market, as less than half of its available apps are free.
 Read More

 Tired of your lackluster music collection?
 El Goog is here to you help you remedy that with a huge sale on millions of tracks for just $0.49 in the Android Market.
 Buying single tracks not your style?
 No worries, most albums are going for a mere $4.99, too.

 I searched through the Market for a few of my favorite artists - some popular, some obscure - just to see if I could find something going for more than $0.49 per track or $4.99 per album.
+What did I come up with?
+Nada.
+Everything I looked up had the same mega-low price tag.
 Read More

 If you've been checking out what the Android Market has to offer during it's "10 Billion" promotion, then you've probably had some difficulty in getting the apps you desire.
 Today, many users experienced error messages and cancelled orders as the market groaned trying to support the insane amount of traffic pouring in to snatch up some tasty 10 cent treats.
 Be grateful if you managed to grab the ones you wanted, because many were not so lucky.
+However, if you happened to receive a cancelled order, you should be seeing an email soon from good ole Google letting you know how to get the apps you wanted.
 Read More

 Looks like YouMail has gotten to the bottom of the issue.
 Turns out that it was a bug in the code (a bug they were aware of, no less) and they didn't realize how severe the issue actually was.
 They've since corrected the issue (or are in the process of), and will be back in the Android Market shortly.
 For full details, check out the YouMail Blog